celsworth/dribble/doc/filtering.md

 The UI contains a powerful search box in the top right.

+Quick tip: Escape clears the input, as well as the `X` button to the immediate left.

-Here's a quick rundown of what it can do.
+Here's a quick rundown of the filtering you can do.

 ## Regex Matching

-By default, if you just start typing, it will do a regex match on names of torrents.
+By default, if you just start typing, Dribble will do a regex match on names of torrents.
 These terms are space separated and individually form their own regexes.
 You can use regex operators here:

 ```
 boo     # find all torrents containing boo